Necklaces over a group with identity product: Irreducible polynomials

 \begin{proof} Starting from Proposition~\ref{prop.conjClassesToNecklaces}, we know that the number of aperiodic zero-sum $n$-necklaces over $F$ is equal to the number of size-$n$ conjugacy classes with trace $0$.

-Each monic irreducible polynomial $f$ of degree $n$ over $F$ has $n$ distinct zeroes in $K$ (since $F$ is a perfect field and $K$ is its only degree-$n$ extension up to isomorphism).
+Each monic irreducible polynomial $f$ of degree $n$ over $F$ has $n$ distinct zeroes in $K$ (since $F$ is a perfect field and $K$ is its only degree-$n$ extension up to isomorphism, and since $K/F$ is a Galois extension).
 These $n$ zeroes form a conjugacy class, and $f$ is their minimal polynomial.

 Thus, we can define a map

 that sends a polynomial to the conjugacy class consisting of its $n$ zeroes in $K$.
 The inverse $\sigma^{-1}$ of this map sends

 Thus $\sigma$ is a bijection.